oldnomad/picosocks5/README.md

 - crypt_r(3) and algorithm extensions for crypt(3) family.
 - Format specifier "%m" in printf(3) family.

+So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.

 # License

 PicoSOCKS5 is licensed under GNU Generat Public License Version 3 (GPLv3).